-(h) Members of the Supervisory Unit bargaining team to attend bargaining meetings.
+(e) Members of the Supervisory Unit bargaining team to attend bargaining sessions scheduled by or with the State.
+Members of the bargaining team to attend up to six (6) meetings, scheduled on or after February 1 of the year in which bargaining is scheduled to commence, to prepare for bargaining.
+Additional meetings may be approved at the sole discretion of the State's Director of Labor Relations.
 Members of the bargaining team who are assigned to the second or third shift shall be excused from their shift on an hour for hour basis, on any day when time off under this section is granted in their capacity as a member of the team.
 The Department may, after consultation with the employee, elect for a period of time during contract talks to assign the employee to first shift.